 - One point per book read and blogged about each month

-- Two points per book with one word titles - subtitles not included (please tag these with "one word")
+- Two points per book with titles that include a character's name - subtitles not included (please tag these with "character's name")

-- Two points per book with LGBTQIA significant plot points or characters (please tag these with "LGBTQIA")
+- Two points per book that features a pirate (please tag these with "pirate")

 - Five points are awarded to anyone who blogs about a fiction book, non-fiction book, young adult book, and a graphic novel in a single month